20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Install a Classic Apron-Front Sink with Modern Plumbing Tech

-3. Choose Butcher Block Countertops with Integrated Charging
+3. Integrate Wireless Charging into Butcher Block Countertops

 Cozy farmhouse kitchen featuring warm wood butcher block countertops paired with white cabinetry.